-Ive been making pure silver interconnect cables for about seventeen years, and for the last sixteen years
+I’ve been making pure silver interconnect cables for about eighteen years, and for the last seventeen years

 reinforcement for concerts and special events in New York City.

 Let me bring a bit of simple logic to this discussion, something that seems to make the

 An interconnect cable - actually, any cable, is a passive device.
 It does not amplify the